Garyville, Louisiana: Attempt at incorporation

 A referendum on the incorporation of Garyville was held on July 19, 2008, but failed to pass.
 The proposed city limits of Garyville would have contained several petrochemical industrial sites, providing the bulk of the new city's tax revenue.
 Louisiana Supreme Court-appointed ad hoc judge Anne Lennan Simon ruled on July 15, 2008, that the areas zoned as designated industrial areas included the facilities of Marathon Petroleum Company, Nalco Co., Gramercy Alumina LLC, Cargill Inc., and Evonik-Stockhausen Inc., thus reducing the city's proposed income from "about $144 million to about $28 million."

 Education

-St. John the Baptist Parish School Board operates public schools in the community.
+St. John the Baptist Parish School Board, which includes the entire parish, operates public schools in the community.

 Areas in Garyville are zoned to: